 In many cases, obstetrician malpractice occurs when an ObGyn fails to properly advise a patient of certain risks, doesn’t perform needed tests, or delays the delivery despite signs of fetal distress.
 Some other causes of birth injuries include:

 Birth injuries can be caused by medical negligence on the part of any healthcare provider, including obstetricians, nurses, nurse practitioners, nurse midwives, family practitioners, anesthesiologists, pediatricians, neonatologists, paramedics, medical facilities, or hospitals.

 Birth injury cases involving obstetric malpractice or negligence are highly complicated.
 That is why you need to find experienced birth injury attorneys who have a proven record of winning these complex cases.

 There are numerous types of birth and neonatal injuries.
 Some of the most common include:

-The Philadelphia birth trauma attorneys at Ross Feller Casey have handled cases involving these and nearly all other birth-related injuries, including preeclampsia - a kind of high blood pressure developed during pregnancy.
+The Philadelphia birth injury lawyers at Ross Feller Casey have handled cases involving these and all other birth-related injuries, including preeclampsia - a kind of high blood pressure developed during pregnancy.

 The law firm stands out as the recognized legal expert for such cases and has an unrivaled record of winning multimillion-dollar recoveries for those injured at birth and their families.
 Those recoveries include cases involving: